TIBCONL/tibcodatascienceworkshop/Readme.md

 ### Task 2: Perform data preparation
 In this chapter you'll create a workfile (which will contains your data science workflow).
 In the workfile you'll introduce different data sources, join data, explore data and perform various data transformation to prepare the data for data science modelling.

 1. As we're entering a different stage in our project we're update the stage of our workspace to the 'transform' stage.
-This indicates that we're in the data transformation/data prep stage of our project.
+We do this to communicate to our team that this project is entering a next stage of our project.
 To do so, click on 'update stage' in the overview tab of our workspace.
 For stage select 'Transform'.

 <!--![alt_text](images/image33.png "image_tooltip")-->
 <img src=images/image33.png width="100%">